-Julie Garreau, Executive Director
+Julie Garreau, Chief Executive Officer

 Julie is a dedicated youth advocate, and she hopes that CRYP will become a model for other communities to follow as they develop effective, sustainable, culturally relevant youth programming.
 She has received the South Dakota Volunteer of the Year Award (1992), the Presidential Points of Light Award (1993), the Lakota Nation Invitational Tournament Public Service Award (1993); the Father Hogebach Service to Native American Children Award, presented by St Joseph’s Indian School (1995); the North American Indian Women’s Association Fellowship “Among All Peoples” Award (1999); the Garden Supply Company’s First Place “Garden Crusader” Award (2005); the Spirit of Dakota Award (2009); and the National Center for American Indian Enterprise Development’s prestigious Tim Wapato Public Advocate of the Year Award (2019).